 Now’s the time to systematically plan and schedule doctor’s visits to prevent bad stuff from happening.
 Maybe you’ll go to the doctor for a yearly physical around Memorial Day, have a dental exam the week before the first regular-season NFL game, and another just after the Super Bowl.
-Get your moles mapped around Memorial Day, and your eyes checked every time there’s a congressional election.
-And adopt these 10 Ways to Lower Your Blood Pressure!
+Get your moles mapped around Labor Day, and your eyes checked every time there’s a congressional election.

 Make some new friends

 Most of us make lifelong friends in young adulthood.
 We’re out in the world, we’re doing stuff, we’re full of piss and vinegar, so it stands to reason.
 Being married and having kids can preclude making connections with other people, and that’s a shame.
 The next time you meet someone whose company you enjoy, invite them out for a drink.

 Ensure you have enough life insurance

 Go goth for a minute and pretend you’re dead.
 Will your dependents have enough money to maintain their current lifestyle?
 Basically, if you support people, you need life insurance.
 And you might need more than you figured when you were a newlywed or had your first child, which is when most of us buy policies.
 And according to Bankrate.com, 25 percent of us have none.
 Today, the general guideline is: Have enough insurance to cover 5 to 10 times of your annual income.
 (Use the calculator at lifehappens.org to pin that down.)
 And always buy term life insurance—whole life policies come with high fees and cancellation penalties that can drain you dry.